Exploiting random lead times for significant inventory cost savings: Introduction

 In addition to theoretical results, we evaluate GBS performance via simulations.
 Our {\bf simulation results} indicate that the advantage of GBS policy over CBS policy prevails in many cases that are outside the scope of our asymptotic analysis.
 In particular, we consider situations in which 1) the demand rate is small and/or 2) the lead time distribution is non-exponential.
 For the latter, we consider the following lead time distributions: 2.a) the sum of deterministic and exponential; 2.b) uniform; 2.c) Pareto.
 We show that in all these cases, our GBS policy strictly outperforms CBS policy.
 In some cases, savings of the inventory cost can be as high as $50\%-60\%$.
 In systems where lead times are exponentially distributed and demand rates are not high, computing the optimal policy and cost is tractable by viewing our model as a Markov Decision Process (MDP).
 We compare costs of GBS policy with the minimum costs, find that the optimality gaps are small in these cases, and discuss intuitions of this outcome.

 The rest of the paper is organized as follows.
 In Section~\ref{sec-related-work} we review related literature.
 Our formal model, the GBS policy definition and the main theoretical results (Theorem~\ref{thm-main} and Corollary~\ref{cor1}) are presented in Section~ \ref{sec:model}.
 The proof of Theorem~\ref{thm-main} is given in Section~\ref{sec-proof-main}.
 We present our simulation experiments in Section \ref{sec:numerical} and conduct a cost comparison between GBS and optimal policies in Section \ref{sec:costcomp}.
+In Section~\ref{sec:extend} we discuss potential generalizations of our main theoretical results.
 We conclude the paper in Section \ref{sec:conclusion}.

 {\bf Basic notation.} We denote by $\mz$ and $\mz_+$ the sets of integers and non-negative integers, respectively.
 For real numbers $a$ and $b$: $a\vee b \doteq \max\{a,b\}$, $a\wedge b \doteq \min\{a,b\}$, $a^+ \doteq a \vee 0$, $a^- \doteq (-a)^+=-(a\wedge 0)$, $\lceil a \rceil$ is the smallest integer $i\ge a$.
 Indicator $\mi\{A\}$ of an event (or condition) $A$ is equal to $1$ if $A$ holds, and $0$ otherwise.
 For a number sequence $C^r$, $r \rightarrow \infty$, and a given number $k>0$, we say that the sequence is (or, scales as): $o(r^k)$ if $|C^r| / r^k \to 0$; $\Theta(r^k)$ if $0 < \liminf |C^r| / r^k \le \limsup |C^r| / r^k < \infty$.
 Convergence of random variables in distribution is denoted by $\Rightarrow$; $\mathcal N(m,\sigma^2)$ denotes a normal random variable with mean $m$ and variance $\sigma^2$; $\Phi(x), ~ -\infty < x < \infty$, is the distribution function of the standard normal variable $\mathcal N(0,1)$; the stochastic order $X_1 \le_{st} X_2$ between random variables $X_1$ and $X_2$ means that $\pr\{X_1 > x\} \le \pr\{X_2 > x\}$ for all $x$.
 If $X(t)$, is a random process, in continuous or discrete time $t$, for which a stationary regime exists, we denote by $X(\infty)$ the (random) value of $X(t)$ in this stationary regime.
 (Our main theoretical result concerns an irreducible countable continuous-time Markov chain, in which case the existence of unique stationary regime is equivalent to positive recurrence, or ergodicity.)